Putting Together Your Down Payment

 - Piggy-back loans

-A piggy-back loan is a second mortgage that closes with the first.
-Most of the time, the piggyback loan takes care of 10 percent of the home's amount, while the first mortgage finances 80 percent.
-Rather than the usual 20 percent down payment, the homebuyer will just have to cover the remaining 10 percent.
+A piggy-back loan is a second mortgage that closes at the same time as the first.
+Generally the piggyback loan is for 10 percent of the home's amount, while the first mortgage finances 80 percent.
+The borrower covers the remaining 10%, rather than having to put together the typical 20% down payment.

 - Carry-Back loans

 With a carry-back mortgage, the you borrow part of the seller's home equity..
-The buyer finances most of the purchase price with a traditional mortgage program and finances the remaining funds with the seller.
-Typically you'll pay a slightly higher rate on the loan from the seller.
+You would finance the largest portion of the purchase price with a traditional lender and borrow the remainder from the seller.
+Usually you will pay a somewhat higher interest rate with the loan from the seller.

 The satisfaction will be the same, no matter how you manage to come up with the down payment.
 Your brand new home will be well worth it!

 Want to discuss your down payment?
 Give us a call at (718) 477-4405.